bdasgupta02/order-warehouse/README.md

 ### Indexing chunk time windows using AVL trees
 - In this system, an AVL tree is used to index **chunk file epochs** according to epoch windows for fast searches, insertions and deletions
 - AVL trees will be loaded onto memory when the server begins, and serialized then flushed to the disk on updates concurrently to save time
-- All index lookups/searches/manipulation would be done on-memory, to make it very fast (as opposed to reading from disk everytime)
+- All index lookups/searches/manipulation would be done on-memory, to make it very fast (as opposed to reading from disk every time)
 - Instead of every update, an alternative would be to have indexes be flushed to the disk periodically
 - Red-black trees were another option to slightly improve writes, but I choose AVL trees due to personal expertise, and speed up reads slightly